Open House for Prospective Music Students

 Dress casually and wear comfortable shoes – you’ll be doing a little walking.
 Check the forecast and bring an umbrella for walking to lunch if needed.
 We will provide a map and directions to some lunch options on campus or nearby.
 Bring some money for lunch and possibly a visit to the University Bookstore or the Music Marketplace.

-Check-in for Open House begins at 8:30 AM on Monday, October 24 and will be followed by a welcome session.
+Check-in for Open House begins at 8:00 AM (Spring) or 8:30 AM (Fall) and will be followed by a welcome session.
 Classes and informal gatherings will run throughout the day until 4:00 PM.

 We request that you let us know your schedule conflicts as soon as possible.
 You can reach out to music@uncg.edu with any concerns or questions.